felix-n12/Movie-Recommendation-System/README.md

 We then build an interactive search box that will enable one to type in the name of an anime and have the results.

 ## Modeling Techniques
+We used various modeling techniques to create a recommendation system Including

+Collaborative filtering recommendation system

+User-based recommendation system

+Hybrid recommendation system

+Collaborative filtering  Recommendation system

+Under collaborative filtering we made use of the KNN machine learning algorithm.
+KNN is a machine learning algorithm to find clusters of similar users based on common book ratings and makes predictions using the average rating of top-k nearest neighbors.
+Once the model was correctly engineered we made a function that takes in a movie and gives recommendations of other movies based on the movie the user watched.

+User-based Recommendation system

+A user-based recommendation systems predicts the user preferences or ratings that users would give to items.
+We made use of pair_wise distances that computes the distances between corresponding elements of two arrays.
+The next step is to make predictions based on these similarities which are done by a function we created that takes in the movie ratings, the user similarity scores and type of user and gives recommendations.

+Hybrid Recommendation System

+We create a function that takes in a user, ratings based on collaborative filtering and predictions based on user-based recommendations to make recommendations on what movie a user should view based on their tastes and preferences.

+Model Validation.

+We employ Root mean squared error to validate our hybrid model.
+The model has an RMSE of 2.93224

+Deployment

+We made use of Streamlit which is an open source python-based framework for developing and deploying interactive data science dashboards and machine learning models.
+Link: